p-qq/php-ip-logger/README.md

     2. you can easily phish the link in discord you can see in #what it looks like
     3. can detect vpns [very buggy with phones] due to ipv6
     4. you can easily add cookie logging if you're creative
+    5. Has auto redirect you can change it to discord.com but i have it as skadaddle.cc check it at the end of the code it just makes the link less sus. somewhat??

 # What It Looks Like